Table of contents

 How are Third-Party Cookies Made?

 Third-party cookies are often the result of ad servers and other external entities seeking to understand your browsing behavior and respond accordingly.
-Companies such as Facebook , Google and other advertising platforms utilize these cookies to present you with targeted ads or direct you to a specific landing page, with the goal of conversion.
+Companies such as Facebook , Google and other ad platforms exploit these cookies to present you with targeted ads or direct you to a specific landing page, with the goal of conversion.

-The distinction between first-party and third-party cookies lies mainly in their origin and purpose.
-While the originating website produces exclusively first-party cookies, external sources may generate third-party cookies that enable cross-site tracking.
+The distinction between first-party and third-party cookies lies primarily in their origin and purpose.
+While the originating website produces exclusively first-party cookies, third-party sources may generate third-party cookies that enable cross-site tracking.

 First Party vs Third Party Cookies: A Comparison